XX is four deadly tales from four killer women.

 The Birthday Party is my least favourite of the short films.
 I think the reason I didn't like it as much as the rest was that this is very light in tone and it feels clinical with lots of white.
 It also plays things in an almost comical manner.
 After such a dark and disturbing opening, this feels out of place for me.
 Had they opened with The Birthday Party and slowly gotten darker, I may have felt like it fit tonally but being the second of four, it feels wrong to me.
 It's still a well-made short film, it just feels like it was placed in the wrong order for me.

 Don't Fall brings XX back to darker and bloodier territory.
 It feels like a mix of Greg McLean's The Darkness meets the Australian horror film Primal.
-It's quick, it delivers on the gore and it gives us a predatory monster.
-The short doesn't need to be much other than a creepy campfire tale and that's exactly what it feels like.
-Visually, the segment is well done and I think it's the most fun of the four.
-While The Box is slow and moody, The Birthday Party is lighter in tone, Don't Fall is fast paced, it feels pretty frantic and delivers blood and gore.
+It's quick, it delivers on the gore, and it gives us a predatory monster.
+The short doesn't need to be much other than a creepy campfire tale, and that's exactly what it feels like.
+Visually, the segment is well done, and I think it's the most fun of the four.
+While The Box is slow and moody, The Birthday Party is lighter in tone, Don't Fall is just fast-paced, it feels pretty frantic and delivers blood and gore.

-In between all four of the segments that are featured in XX, we have these gorgeous stop motion animations.
+In between all four of the segments that are featured in XX, we have these gorgeous stop-motion animations.
 They give the film this eerie vibe to it all.
 The wrap-around segments in Anthology movies are always important to me.
 They have to be just as good, if not better than the short films.
 When they work well with the short films, it completes the story.
 I think the ones featured in this film are all great.
-Some very creepy visuals are provided.
+Some very creepy visuals are provided here.

 When it comes to the acting in XX, I thought the performances were great.
 Melanie Lynskey is quiet and understated in The Birthday Party while Natalie Brown is a mum on the verge of a nervous breakdown as she is unable to understand why her family are falling victim to what appears to be an unseen presence.
-Both Angela Trimbur and Breeda Wool seem like they get to have the most fun in this film and Christina Kirk as another mother who is trying to deal with her sociopathic son is also fantastic in her segment.
+I feel that both Angela Trimbur and Breeda Wool seem like they get to have the most fun in this anthology film and Christina Kirk as another mother who is trying to deal with her sociopathic son is also fantastic in her segment.